Peddler

 argument when initializing an API to specify retry attempts if throttled.
 Default is 0 (no retries).
 If set to a positive value, Peddler will retry with exponential backoff based on the rate limit.

-api = Peddler.orders_v0(aws_region, access_token, retries: 3)
+api = Peddler.orders_v0.new(aws_region, access_token, retries: 3)

 api.get_orders(